theambidextrousboy/evrythng-java-sdk/README.md

 ## Working with the wrapper for Android projects

 You can also use the wrapper for your Android applications as it compiles on the Dalvik virtual machine!
-To get started get the latest `.jar` [here](https://s3.amazonaws.com/evrythng-public/evrythng-java-wrapper-1.0.0-jar-with-dependencies.jar) and add it to your Android project's libraries.
+To get started get the latest `.jar` from the [Downloads](https://github.com/evrythng/evrythng-java-wrapper/downloads) section and adding it to your Android project's libraries.
 Make sure that the wrapper library is exported to your final Android application.

 To get you started with Android and EVRYTHNG have a look at the [FreezeMe](https://github.com/webofthings/FreezeMe) sample app.
 It is a freezer management application using QR codes, NFC tags and the EVRYTHNG API.

+## Extending the wrapper

+### Cloning the repository

+  git clone git@github.com:evrythng/evrythng-java-wrapper.git

+### Compiling the wrapper

+    mvn install

+You should now find a `.jar` file in the `target/` directory.

+To build the `.jar` with all dependencies run:

+    mvn assembly:single

+### Using the wrapper in your project

+To use the wrapper, just add the generated `.jar` file located in the `target/` directory to your Java project.

 # License